 PlugShare Trip Planner

-If your goal is to build a route and see charger options with real-world reviews/photos, PlugShare is usually the better pick.
+PlugShare includes a dedicated Trip Planner.
+If your goal is to build a route and pick stops using real-world reviews/photos, PlugShare is usually the better pick.

-ChargePoint focuses more on finding stations and starting charging sessions than being the “one true road trip planner” for every EV model.
-It’s excellent when your trip is heavily reliant on ChargePoint + partner availability, but many drivers still pair it with a planner/map app for full route strategy.
+ChargePoint focuses more on finding stations and starting sessions than being the “one true road trip planner” for every EV.
+It’s excellent when your trip heavily relies on ChargePoint + partner coverage, but many drivers still use a separate trip planner for full route strategy.

 ChargePoint payments